dpgmediamagazines/django-arctic/docs/reference.md

 dictionary of `{'field': 'base_url', ...}` that creates a link on the content of the specified field that can apply a certain action, like edit.
+By default the field link will use the current row id to create a link together with the `base_url`, if needed, the `base_url` can be given as a list or tuple where the first parameter is the named url followed by one or more field names, these field names can use the double underscore notation to access related objects, for example: `('category:list', 'category__slug')`

 ### `field_classes`